BenHarries/coding_challenge_pipeline/README.md

-How to use code
+# How to use code
+pip install imageio

-Design decisions made
+# Design decisions made
+I returned

 Remaining todo's